vamshirajagiri/whitepaper/Project.md

 ## Overview

-Whitepaper is a powerful Command-Line Interface (CLI) tool designed for Extract, Transform, Load (ETL) operations and in-depth analysis of datasets, specifically tailored for policymakers in government bodies.
-Inspired by tools like Gemini CLI and Anthropic Claude Code, this tool leverages AI agents to automate data preprocessing and provide actionable insights through natural language interactions.
+Whitepaper is a powerful Command-Line Interface (CLI) tool designed for Extract, Transform, Load (ETL) operations and in-depth analysis of datasets, specifically designd for policymakers in government bodies.
+Inspired by tools like Gemini CLI and Anthropic Claude Code, this tool leverages AI agents to automate data preprocessing and provide actionable insights in Terminal through natural language interactions.

  Whitepaper enables users to navigate datasets, perform intelligent ETL tasks, and generate comprehensive analyses to support data-driven decision-making.
 The tool integrates multiple AI agents working collaboratively in the backend to ensure robust, accurate, and insightful results.